 - Rest: Adequate rest is important for allowing your body to heal and recover from the infection.

 - Dietary Adjustments: Eating a bland diet, avoiding dairy, caffeine, and fatty foods, can help reduce gastrointestinal discomfort.
+If you’re looking for vitamin iv be sure to visit IV Health.

 - Close Monitoring: Regularly monitoring symptoms and staying in close contact with your healthcare provider is essential.
 They can provide guidance on managing symptoms at home and determine if further medical intervention is needed.